mlduque/Churn_customers_ML/README.md

 - productos_enero.csv

-Note.- Descripcions and explanations are written in Spanish.
+Note.- Descriptions and explanations are written in Spanish.

 Contact information:
 - María Luisa Duque (mlduque)